 Rally a Family Caregiver Support Team Before the Conversation

-Families don’t always agree on what’s best for aging parents or when it’s time to make a transition into assisted living or senior living.
+Families don’t always agree on what’s best for aging parents or when it’s time to make a transition to senior living.
 Family members who don’t visit a parent at home on a regular basis might not fully understand their parent’s changing needs or limitations.
-At the same time, other family members might have safety or health concerns that you may not have been aware of.
+At the same time, other family members might have safety or health concerns of which you may not have been aware.

 Discussing an aging parent's next steps with a family caregiver support team will help ensure that everyone is on the same page, and it will improve the odds that your parent agrees.
 Also, giving everyone an opportunity to voice their concerns, objections, and questions before having the conversation with a parent will prevent any conflict that can make a difficult conversation even more difficult.
 Here are a few tips for talking with family members:

-- Find consensus: Work toward common ground when it comes to an aging parent’s care needs and challenges that would need to be overcome for he or she to remain at home.
+- Find consensus: Work toward common ground when it comes to an aging parent’s care needs and challenges that would need to be overcome for them to remain at home.